cortexlabs/cortex/docs/guides/self-hosted-images.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-Self-hosted Docker images can be useful for reducing the ingress costs, for accelerating the image pulls or for eliminating the dependency on Cortex's public container registry.
+Self-hosted Docker images can be useful for reducing the ingress costs, for accelerating image pulls, or for eliminating the dependency on Cortex's public container registry.

 In this guide, we'll use [ECR](https://aws.amazon.com/ecr/) as the destination container registry.
 When an ECR repository resides in the same region as your Cortex cluster, there are no costs incurred when pulling images.

-### Step 1
+## Step 1

 Make sure you have the [aws](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html), [docker](https://docs.docker.com/get-docker/) and [skopeo](https://github.com/containers/skopeo/blob/master/install.md) utilities installed.

-### Step 2
+## Step 2

 Export the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in your current shell, or run `aws configure`.
 These credentials must have access to push to ECR.

-### Step 3
+## Step 3

 Choose a region for your cluster and ECR repositories.
 In this guide, we'll assume the region is `us-west-2`.

 Also, take note of your AWS account ID.
 The account ID can be found in the _My Account_ section of your AWS console.

-### Step 4
+## Step 4

 You can use the script below to push the Cortex images to your ECR registry.
 Make sure to update the `ecr_region`, `aws_account_id`, and `cortex_version` variables at the top of the file.
 Copy-paste the contents into a new file (e.g. `ecr.sh`), and then run `chmod +x ecr.sh`, followed by `./ecr.sh`.
 It is recommended to run this from an EC2 instance in the same region as your ECR repository, since it will be much faster.